RAry-n/connexus-hackfest24/README.md

 * ✅ Implement conversation (speech-to-text and text-to-speech) using Google Cloud API through Flutter speech-to-text and text-to-speech plugins
 * ✅ Integrate the Machine Learning Model into the app for Sign Language Detection (American Sign Language)
 * ✅ Integrate the Agora SDK to implement Video Calls and Group Chats
-* ⚠️ Add the above added features to the video calling feature using Agora SDK frame observers (In Progress)
+* ✅ Add the above added features to the video calling feature using Agora SDK frame observers

 ## 📱 App Screenshots